There are two Eids in the Muslim calendar, Eid al-Fitr, which celebrates the end of Ramadan, and Eid al-Adha.

 5. Remember to get active

-When we celebrate with food it’s easy to consume more calories than we plan to.
+During the celebrations, it’s important to make time to exercise to help manage your diabetes.
+Regular physical activity can help lower your blood glucose levels, blood pressure and blood fats.
 Try to keep active, for example by going on a walk to meet your friends to celebrate.
 Take a look at our exercise hub for loads of advice on how to get more active.

 Our ideas for Eid recipes